 Ph.D. students who are in their third year or beyond, in a program that does not already guarantee 12 months of financial support, and who are not receiving other full-time summer funding.
 See Eligibility section for details.

-The Summer Research Fellowship will pay a stipend of $8,250 for the period from June 1 to August 31, plus summer tuition and health fee.
+The Summer Research Fellowship will pay a full summer stipend for the period from June 1 to August 31, plus summer tuition and health fee.

 - Applicants are not eligible for this fellowship if they receive other full-time summer funding, whether compensatory or non-compensatory.
 Fully funded internships, Dean's Graduate Fellows, NSF GRFP fellows on tenure, research and full-time teaching assistants are not eligible.

 - Applicants must be in good academic standing.